JoaoHenz/pacmantest/README.md

 # pacmantest
-Game developed for a job test in 2019.
+Complete project of a PacMan remake developed by me just after completing my bachelors in August 2019.